arthurmezaonik/portfolio_project_5/README.md

 ## UX

-Our main target are those who have a healthy life and but don't have time or skills to cook nice and healthy food.
+Our main target is those who have a healthy life but don't have time or skills to cook nice and healthy food.
 To solve those problems we offer two things.

-First is our menu which has a variety of healthy foods, where the costumer can choose between one of our colelctions (appetizer, beef, chicken, pork, fish and vegan) and receive the prepered food at home.
+First is our menu which has a variety of healthy foods, where the customer can choose between one of our collections (appetizer, beef, chicken, pork, fish, and vegan) and receive the prepared food at home.

-The second is our blog page, where we will have posts teaching how to prepare a nice food, but not just that, also posts talking about healthy life and exercices.
+The second is our blog page, where we will have posts teaching how to prepare nice food, but not just that, also posts talking about healthy life and exercises.

 ## Target Audience